-The clinical benefit observed in the 50mg/kg treatment cohort compared to placebo was also significant at week 32 with a benefit of 59.9 meters (p≤0.045).
-The safety profile of eteplirsen was evaluated across all subjects through 36 weeks and there were no treatment-related adverse events, no serious adverse events and no discontinuations.
-Furthermore, no treatment related changes were detected on any safety laboratory parameters, including several biomarkers for renal function.
+The safety profile of eteplirsen was evaluated across all subjects through 48 weeks and there were no treatment-related adverse events, no serious adverse events, and no discontinuations.
+Furthermore, no clinically significant treatment-related changes were detected on any safety laboratory parameters, including several biomarkers for renal function.